-Japan’s Nissan, Honda to partner on EVs to challenge Chinese, reports say
+Japan’s Nissan, Honda to study partnership on EVs amid Chinese dominance

 Senegal’s top opposition leaders released from prison as elections loom

-The Citizenship Amendment Act is a clear message to Muslims in India
+India’s Citizenship Amendment Act is a devious anti-Muslim dog whistle

+The feasibility study will include components related to EVs and automotive software platforms, the companies said.

+“It is important to prepare for the increasing pace of transformation in mobility in the mid-to-long-term, and it is significant that we have reached this agreement based on a mutual understanding that Honda and Nissan face common challenges,” Nissan President and CEO Makoto Uchida said in a statement.

+“We look forward to further discussions and aim to find win-wins for sustainable growth.”

+Honda Director and President Toshihiro Mibe said the criteria for their partnership would be “whether the synergy of the technologies and knowledge that our companies have cultivated will enable us to become industry leaders by creating new value for the automotive industry”.

-Nikkei Asia reported on Thursday that the Nissan Motor Corporation was exploring the possibility of purchasing a common EV powertrain with the Honda Motor Company and developing a shared EV platform.
+Nikkei Asia reported earlier that the carmakers could consider developing a common EV powertrain and shared EV platform.

-The Japanese carmakers have announced a joint news conference in Tokyo for 3:30pm on Friday without providing further details.

 Both Nissan and Honda have struggled to keep up with their Chinese EV rivals in their home market, the world’s largest.